Guide to studying American Studies

 If you feel torn between literature and history degree options, American Studies will give you the ability to develop all your intellectual passions without having to choose one area.

-Read our five reasons to study American Studies for more information on studying this course.
+Read our five reasons to study American Studies for more information on studying this subject area.

 Popular career choices for American Studies graduates include in journalism, publishing, finance, marketing, advertising, media and culture and heritage sectors.
 Many students go on to further study, and pursue careers in teaching and law.